 Ballot verbiage influences how people vote.
 The attorney general put the measure on an unfair playing field, and the ballot language surrounding I-2124 was confusing.
 Was it responsible for the initiative's 11-percentage-point loss?
 I don’t know.

 Exit polling about confusion with ballot language would have been useful.
 (I have not seen any such polling and don’t think it existed.)
-Media coverage about the potential for ballot confusion and misunderstanding before people voted also would have been useful to voters.
+Widespread media coverage about the potential for ballot confusion and misunderstanding before people voted also would have been useful to voters.

 How ballot titles are drafted and finalized is in serious need of government reform.